Audie Award for Thriller or Suspense

 The Audie Award for Thriller or Suspense is one of the Audie Awards presented annually by the Audio Publishers Association (APA).
 It awards excellence in narration, production, and content for a thriller or suspense audiobook released in a given year.
 It has been awarded since 2007.

 Winners and finalists

+Winners are listed first each year and are highlighted in green.